ekr/tls13-spec/draft-ietf-tls-tls13.md

 ## Key Schedule

 The TLS handshake establishes secret keying material which is then used to protect traffic.
-This keying material is derived from two input secret values:
+This keying material is derived from the two input secret values: Static Secret (SS) and Ephemeral Secret (ES).

-Ephemeral Secret (ES): A secret which is derived from fresh (EC)DHE shares for this connection.
-Keying material derived from ES is intended to be forward secure (with the exception of pre-shared key only modes).

-Static Secret (SS): A secret which may be derived from static or semi-static keying material, such as a pre-shared key or the server's semi-static (EC)DH share.

 The exact source of each of these secrets depends on the operational mode (DHE, ECDHE, PSK, etc.) and is summarized in the table below: